By Rajkamal Rao

 So, how does one prepare?The best way to prepare is to practice solving math-based problems.
 Examine the worked-examples in your textbook and try doing them on your own - this will give you the confidence to tackle similar problems.
 Chapters at the end of the textbook generally contain answers only to odd-numbered problems, but try and solve as many problems as you can.
 The Khan Academy is also a great resource.

 An unlikely resource is YouTube.
-Prof. Michel van Biezen's channel is outstanding for Mechanics problems - especially ones involving pulleys, blocks, and tension.
-This gentleman, who goes by JG, is outstanding at solving DC circuit problems, especially complicated ones.
+Prof. Michel van Biezen's channel is outstanding.
+He has over 650K subscribers, and nearly 125 million views.
+His problem-solving skills - and ability to teach them - are genuinely world-class, the advantage of being a full professor at a college (Loyola Marymount).
+Every Physics topic is covered in great detail, and for Mechanics problems - especially ones involving pulleys, blocks, and tension, there is no better source.
+Another teacher, who goes by JG, is outstanding at solving DC circuit problems, especially complicated ones.

 As the date of the exam draws near, these official Free Response Questions from the College Board from past tests will provide excellent additional practice.